-1. In the course of elections/referenda, members and head officers of the CEC and DEC, as well as the CEC staff and employees of the Legal Entity under Public Law (LEPL) called the Centre for Electoral Systems Development, Reforms, and Trainings shall receive double remuneration.

-1^1 .
-During by-elections, double remuneration under paragraph 1 of this article shall be paid only to DEC members and head officers in the electoral district where the by-elections are held.

-2. PEC members and head officers shall receive remuneration from the funds allocated for holding elections, from the 30th day before Election Day until a summary protocol of polling results of the higher DEC is drawn up.

-3. The amount of remuneration of the head officers and members of the CEC, DECs and PECs, and of the CEC staff members shall be determined by the CEC in accordance with the Law of Georgia on Remuneration in Public Institutions.

-4. For a temporary DEC member or a PEC member, who:

-a) is entered into the Integrated Database of Socially Vulnerable Families, the remuneration earned under this article shall not be included in the total family income and his/her state funding shall not be discontinued;

-b) receive a social package under the Ordinance of the Government of Georgia on Determination of Social Packages, his/her social package shall not be discontinued.
+- 1. In the course of elections/referenda, members and head officers of the CEC and DEC, as well as the CEC staff and employees of the Legal Entity under Public Law (LEPL) called the Centre for Electoral Systems Development, Reforms, and Trainings shall receive double remuneration. - 11.
+During by-elections, double remuneration under paragraph 1 of this article shall be paid only to DEC members and head officers in the electoral district where the by-elections are held. - 2.
+PEC members and head officers shall receive remuneration from the funds allocated for holding elections, from the 30 th day before Election Day until a summary protocol of polling results of the higher DEC is drawn up. - 3.
+The amount of remuneration of the head officers and members of the CEC, DECs and PECs, and of the CEC staff members shall be determined by the CEC in accordance with the Law of Georgia on Remuneration in Public Institutions. - 4.
+For a temporary DEC member, a member of the DEC auxiliary or technical staff, or a PEC member, who: - a) is entered into the Integrated Database of Socially Vulnerable Families, the remuneration earned under this article shall not be included in the total family income and his/her state funding shall not be discontinued; - b) receive a social package under the Ordinance of the Government of Georgia on Determination of Social Packages, his/her social package shall not be discontinued.